 ASU 2014-09 was issued in May 2014 with the intent of significantly enhancing comparability of revenue recognition practices across entities and industries.
 The new standard provides a single principles-based, five-step model to be applied to all contracts with customers and introduces new, increased disclosure requirements.
-The Company is currently assessing the impact of the new standard on its consolidated financial statements.
 In July 2015, the effective date of the new standard was delayed by one year and the new standard is now effective for annual and interim periods beginning on or after December 15, 2017 and may be applied on either a full or modified retrospective basis.
+ASU 2016-08 was issued in March 2016 with the intent of clarifying the implementation guidance on principal versus agent considerations.
+Further, ASU 2016-10 was issued in April 2016 to clarify guidance on identifying performance obligations and licensing implementation.
+The effective dates for the amendments are the same as ASU 2014-09.
+The Company is currently assessing the impact of the new standards on its consolidated financial statements.